markgyoni/geopol/docs/Getting_Started/Factions.md

 ## Territory

 A faction claims land by chunk, dependent on how much power each player possesses at a rate of 1 chunk per power.
 Each player can have 10/10 max power, although it decreases on death, it will regen over time.
-See below for how power works
+See below for how power works.

 Within its territory, members of the faction can exclusively build without interference from non-members.
-Your faction's territory is where you can build your base, set your faction's home location, create warp points, and more.
+Your faction's territory is where you can build your base, set your faction's home location, and more.

 Claiming territory is performed with the <code>/f claim</code> command.